sara-1129/sara-1129/README.md

  # Hi ,My name is Sara 🙋‍♀️
   ✨Sophomore Student </br>
   Pursuing B.Tech in Mathematics and Computing at NIT Hamirpur</br>
- I am passionate about web development and currently learning CPP and DSA with 50+ problems solved.
+ I am passionate about web development. </br>
+ Currently learning C++ and DSA with 50+ problems solved.